vmpyre/solana-handbook/docs/handbook/chapter4/token-account.md

+---
+hide:
+  - toc
+---

 A token account on Solana is a general term for any account that holds tokens.
-Token accounts are created by the Token Program and store different types of tokens.
+Token accounts are created by the [Token program](./token-program.md) and store different types of tokens.
 Every account has a unique mint address, and a token account holds tokens of a specific mint account.

 ![Blockchain](../../images/spl-token.png)

-The Token Program is the owner of a token account.
+The Token program is the owner of a token account.
 However, another account can be specified as the authority with the ability to transfer tokens.
-This means that while the Token Program manages the structure of the token account, another account controls the movement of tokens.
+This means that while the Token program manages the structure of the token account, another account controls the movement of tokens.

-## Token Account Structure
+<h2>Token Account Structure</h2>

 The structure of a token account resembles that of a regular account.
 It holds **lamports**, has an **executable** flag (set to false), **owner** (Token Program) and stores additional **data**.